 Anyway, both the decorations of a Daoist on guanzi and Bach’s oboe lines are spellbinding—an intrinsic part of the realization of the text.
 So I both demote and stress the shengguan accompaniment.

-Beyond the transition of the Passions from liturgical to concert performances, the semi-staged versions of recent years can also be compelling (for us):
+Beyond the transition of the Passions from liturgical to concert performances, the staged versions of recent years can also be compelling (for us):

 And we’re already in tears (along with Peter) from the recitative of the Evangelist that introduces it.
 The shuowen introits of the Daoist also introduce arias…